fluencelabs/cli/README.md

   $ fluence dependency [NAME] [-v] [--use <version | recommended>] [--no-input]

 ARGUMENTS
   NAME  Dependency name.
-Currently the only dependency is aqua
+One of: aqua, marine, mrepl, cargo-generate.
+If you omit NAME argument and include --use
+        recommended - all dependencies will be reset to recommended versions

 FLAGS
-  -v, --version                  Show current version of the dependency --no-input                     Don't interactively ask for any input from the user --use=<version | recommended>  Set version of the dependency that you want to use.
-Use recommended keyword if you want
-                                 to use recommended version
+  -v, --version                  Show current version of the dependency --no-input                     Don't interactively ask for any input from the user --use=<version | recommended>  Set dependency version.
+Use recommended keyword to set recommended version for the
+                                 dependency.
+If you omit NAME argument and include --use recommended - all dependencies will be reset to recommended versions

 DESCRIPTION
   Manage dependencies stored inside .fluence directory of the current user